danrwhitcomb/tagup-interview/README.md

 Navigate to [`http://localhost:3000/dashboards`](http://localhost:3000/dashboards) and select the first item in the list to access the provided dashboard.

-# Technical architecture
+# Technical decisions and architecture

 ## Decision factors

 I approached technology and scoping decisions made in this project balancing the following factors:

-- Limited understanding of the customer's use cases led me to opt for simpler, more general technolgy solutions rather than their potentially higher-performance counterparts.
+- Limited understanding of the customer's use cases led me to opt for simpler, more general technolgies rather than their potentially higher-performance counterparts.
 I didn't see a need for heavy optimization in many cases.

 - My existing skill set: There may be better tools for the job, but learning technologies outside my existing range would take too long for a project of this scope.